Seventh Meeting of United for Smart Sustainable Cities(U4SSC), Virtual, 20 June 2023

 Speakers:

-• Ernesto Faubel-Cubells, Co-leader of the Thematic Group on City Platforms
+• Ramon Ferri, Co-leader of the Thematic Group on City Platforms [Presentation]

-• Okan Geray, Leader of the Thematic Group on Guiding principles for artificial intelligence in cities
+• Okan Geray, Leader of the Thematic Group on artificial intelligence in cities [Presentation]

-• Warren Smith and John Davies, Leader of the Thematic Group on Procurement for Smart Sustainable Cities
+• Warren Smith, Co-leader of the Thematic Group on Procurement for Smart Sustainable Cities [Presentation]

-• Bettina Tratz-Ryan (Gartner), Co-Leader of Working Group 2 of the Thematic Group on Enabling People-Centred Cities through Digital Transformation
+• Bettina Tratz-Ryan, Co-Leader of Working Group 2 of the Thematic Group on Enabling People-Centred Cities through Digital Transformation [Presentation]

 Questions & Answers